- What Is Peanut Oil?

-Americans eat a lot of linoleic acid.
+Americans eat a lot of linoleic acids.
 You can find it in soybean oil, canola oil, sunflower oil, and peanut oil.
-And it’s a major driver of the obesity epidemic[*].
+And it’s a major driver of the obesity epidemic[*][*].

 There’s clinical evidence too.
 For eight weeks, researchers added peanut oil to the daily smoothie of both lean and overweight people.
 By the end, both groups had gained weight[*].

-So no, eating high-linoleic peanut oil will not help you lose weight.
+Consuming high-linoleic oil from peanuts will not help you lose weight.
 And it won’t help you avoid disease.

-In addition to heart disease and obesity, there are many other diseases linked to high-linoleic veggie oils like peanut oil.
-Here are three.
+In addition to heart disease and obesity, there are many other diseases linked to high-linoleic veggie oils such as peanut oil.
+Here are three:

 Eating high linoleic oils — especially when they’re oxidized — is a surefire way to increase oxidative stress.